sympy/sympy/doc/src/modules/physics/mechanics/index.rst

 (dynamics).
 There are a few common steps to all mechanics problems.
 First, an idealized representation of a system is described.
 Next, we use physical laws to generate equations that define the system's behavior.
-Then, we solve these equations, in multiple possible ways.
+Then, we solve these equations, sometimes analytically but usually numerically.
 Finally, we extract information from these equations and solutions.
-The current scope of the module is multi-body
-dynamics: the motion of systems composed of multiple particles and/or rigid bodies.
+The current scope of the module is multi-body dynamics: the motion of systems of multiple particles and/or rigid bodies.
 For example, this module could be used to understand the motion of a double pendulum, planets, robotic manipulators, bicycles, and any other system of rigid bodies that may fascinate us.

 Often, the objective in multi-body dynamics is to obtain the trajectory of a system of rigid bodies through time.
 The challenge for this task is to first